• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 • Ahrefs

-The numbers you get from any of these tools are an approximation -- not an exact science.
-Seriously, the Secret Service would be proud of how closely Google guards its keyword and search data guarded.
+The Secret Service would be proud of how closely Google guards its keywords and search data.
 Google's secrecy regarding what exactly people are searching for and the engine's algorithms are part of why it's so successful at providing a searcher-friendly experience.

 B2B Buyer Persona Research